Up until a few decades ago, most companies only had two types of sales positions – inside sales and outside sales.

-In this guide, we’ll cover what the role of Account Executive entails, as well as key skills needed to be successful in the position and tips for landing the job.
+In this guide, we’ll cover what the role of SDR & Account Executive entails.
+Plus the key skills needed to be successful in either position and tips for landing the job.

 An account executive’s primary responsibility is to support an organization’s client accounts.
 They’re generally the first or second person within an organization to handle the account, possibly after the front-line sales rep.